 Am I a Candidate for Invisalign?

 Thanks to our high level of experience (we even teach dentists how to use the treatment properly), most patients are candidates for Invisalign at our practice.
-For people with more severe cases, we can facilitate complex tooth movements with Invisalign thanks to Invisalign attachments and rubber bands.
+For people with more severe cases, we can facilitate complex tooth movements with Invisalign, throughout their Invisalign process, thanks to Invisalign attachments and rubber bands.
 So, if you’ve been told you’re not a candidate for Invisalign elsewhere, feel free to visit us for a second opinion!